The blog

 Engineering LeadershipJan 2026 · 7m

-The Multi-Year Roadmap That Survives Contact With Reality
+How to Build a Multi-Year Tech Roadmap That Survives Reality

 A three-year roadmap that locks every quarter is fiction.
 One with no direction is chaos.
 The job is building the version that holds a line while reality keeps moving it.